kartikaya924/Student-Performance-Prediction-using-Data-Mining-Techniques/README.md

 voting.
 It is more robust than decision trees and lesser prone to overfitting.

-3. K-nearest neighbors -
-It determines the class of the data point through a majority voting principle.
+3. K-nearest neighbors - It determines the class of the data point through a majority voting principle.
 It means that a class label can assigned to a data point based on it’s distance to it’s nearest neighbors.
 Its relatively lesser computation time compared to other classification techniques and clarity makes it very useful in EDM.

-4. Support Vector Machine
-It is generally used for smaller datasets and hence perform relatively faster.
+4. Support Vector Machine- It is generally used for smaller datasets and hence perform relatively faster.
 In this technique a hyper plane is drawn which helps to separate two or more different classes.
 The decision boundary or Hyperplane is estimated by maximizing